 It should be noted that HillSide Christian College is an independent school, therefore it relies heavily upon the financial support from its families.
-Please ensure that children's school fees are paid promptly as shown on the fee schedule, these provide the best in resources and experiences for children.
+Please ensure that children's school fees are paid promptly as shown on the Fee Schedule.
+Fees provide the best resources and experiences for children.
 The College needs fees and charges paid in a timely manner.

-Please note: A full term's notice, in writing to the Principal, must be made before exiting the school, or an additional term's tuition fees will be charged.
+Please note: a full term's notice, in writing to the Principal, must be made before exiting the school, or an additional term's tuition fees will be charged.
 Non-payment of fees can also result in enrolment being cancelled.
-Please contact our Accounts Officer schoolfees@hillside.wa.edu.au, in the first instance, in the event of financial difficulties.
+Please contact our accounts officer schoolfees@hillside.wa.edu.au, in the first instance, in the event of financial difficulties